Kaktana/kaktana-react-lightweight-charts/README.md

 ## License

-react-lightweight-charts is released under MIT license.
+kaktana-react-lightweight-charts is released under MIT license.
 You are free to use, modify and distribute this software, as long as the copyright header is left intact.